Policy Evaluation during a Pandemic: Introduction

-Finally, on the econometrics side, our paper is related to a large literature on unconfoundedness and difference in differences (see \citet{imbens-wooldridge-2009} for a survey of this literature).
-More notably, our contributions on allowing for infections to both be affected by the policy and to have a direct effect on economic outcomes appear to be conceptually new but related to work on mediation analysis (see \citet{huber-2020} for a summary of this literature) and, in particular, see also \citet{bonhomme-sauder-2011,lechner-2011} for related discussion on time varying covariates that can potentially be affected by treatment participation.
+Finally, on the econometrics side, our paper is related to a large literature on unconfoundedness and difference-in-differences (see \citet{imbens-wooldridge-2009} for a survey of this literature).
+More notably, our results on checking the compatibility of structural epidemic models with reduced form identification strategies is broadly similar to a number of papers in econometrics; for example, just in the context of panel data, \citet{heckman-robb-1985,heckman-ichimura-todd-1997,athey-imbens-2006,blundell-dias-2009, chabe-2015,ghanem-santanna-wuthrich-2022,marx-tamer-tang-2022} all provide connections between structural models and conditions under which various reduced form approaches, such as difference-in-differences, can be compatible with these models.
+Our contributions on allowing for infections to both be affected by the policy and to have a direct effect on economic outcomes appear to be conceptually new but related to work on mediation analysis (see \citet{huber-2020} for a summary of this literature) which is also broadly related to work on simultaneous equation models (e.g., \citet{griliches-1977,imbens-newey-2009}).
+Viewing the ``untreated potential'' number of Covid-19 infections as a covariate in the model for untreated potential outcomes is related to the idea of difference-in-differences with covariates that can be affected by the treatment; see, \citet{bonhomme-sauder-2011,lechner-2011,caetano-callaway-payne-rodrigues-2022} for related discussion along these lines.